Best Online Banks for Freelancers + Solo Business Owners

-Opening a business bank account is quick once you have the necessary business credentials.
+Opening a financial account for your business is quick once you have the necessary business credentials.
 The hard part is actually establishing your business, gathering your legal documents, and finding the right bank!

 What did you decide, did you find a bank not on this list or one outside the U.S.?
 What has been your experience with banking as a freelancer?